 - IT support roles: who is responsible for system recovery and technical escalation.

-Keep this information current and engage everyone involved in the continuity process through briefings and training.
-A clear command structure gives your team confidence and ensures recovery efforts stay on track.
+Keep this current and engage everyone through briefings and training.
+A clear command structure gives your team confidence and keeps recovery efforts on track.

 Plan Development and Documentation

-Once risks, roles, and strategies are defined, the next step is to bring them together into a clear, accessible document.
-A strong continuity plan simple to update and written so anyone can follow it under pressure.
+Once risks, roles, and strategies are defined, bring them together into a clear, accessible document, simple to update and written so anyone can follow it under pressure.
+If starting from scratch, a business continuity plan template can help structure this faster.

 Include the following in your documentation: